naparuba/tanuki-www/content/pages/docs/agent/basics.md

 * **Client Addr**: This is the address used for client interfaces to the agent.
   This includes the ports for the HTTP, DNS, and RPC interfaces.
-The RPC address is used for other `consul` commands.
-Other Consul commands such as `consul members` connect to a running agent and use RPC to query and control the agent.
+The RPC address is used for other `XXX` commands.
+Other XXX commands such as `XXX members` connect to a running agent and use RPC to query and control the agent.
 By default, this binds only to localhost.
-If you change this address or port, you'll have to specify an `-rpc-addr` whenever you run commands such as `consul members` so they know how to talk to the agent.
-This is also the address other applications can use over [RPC to control Consul](/docs/agent/rpc.html).
+If you change this address or port, you'll have to specify an `-rpc-addr` whenever you run commands such as `XXX members` so they know how to talk to the agent.
+This is also the address other applications can use over [RPC to control XXX](/docs/agent/rpc.html).

-* **Cluster Addr**: This is the address and ports used for communication between Consul agents in a cluster.
-Every Consul agent in a cluster does not have to use the same port, but this address **MUST** be reachable by all other nodes.
+* **Cluster Addr**: This is the address and ports used for communication between XXX agents in a cluster.
+Every XXX agent in a cluster does not have to use the same port, but this address **MUST** be reachable by all other nodes.

 ## Stopping an Agent